phanhieeus/yellow_sticky_traps_insects_detection/GETTING_STARTED.md

 ## 2. Download Dataset

+You have two options to download the dataset:

+### Option 1: Download from Kaggle

 1. Create a Kaggle account if you don't have one
 2. Get your Kaggle API credentials:
    - Go to https://www.kaggle.com/settings/account